 So how do I maintain that shutter speed?
 That’s where the compromises kick in if you don’t have an ND filter.
 So here’s what I did…

 I see a lot of people rock up to a sunrise just minutes before the sun comes up.
-The problem with that is that the sky is already bright.
+The problem with that is that the sky is already bright and the dynamic range is already an issue for cheap cameras.
 Here’s the strange thing though… the colour in the sky is often there a long time BEFORE the sun peaks over the horizon.

 So tip 1 for basic cameras: Get there at least an hour before sunrise.
 You can have shutter speeds of 30 seconds or more (bulb mode) and the sky is so often beautiful at that time.
 You will find that your level entry camera will work much better in the pre-dawn dynamic range.